High Oxalate Foods – Low-Oxalate Diet Tips

 Calcium binds readily with oxalic acid, which can contribute to the development of calcium oxalate kidney stones, a common type of kidney stone.

-There also is evidence that dietary oxalates can trigger gastrointestinal issues in sensitive individuals and most commonly are associated with bloating, gas, diarrhea, and abdominal pain.
+There is also evidence that dietary oxalates can trigger gastrointestinal issues in sensitive individuals and are most commonly associated with bloating, gas, diarrhea, and abdominal pain.

-Research published in Kidney International Reports suggests that excessive intake of dietary oxalates not only increases the risk of kidney stones but may also negatively impact bone health and bone mineral density due to lower calcium availability.
+Research published in Kidney International Reports suggests that excessive intake of dietary oxalates not only increases the risk of kidney stones but may also negatively impact bone health and bone mineral density due to lower calcium availability.2

 Who should avoid oxalate?